npearsonat/brent_us_oil_price/README.md

 I was inspired to make this project in response to oil shocks resulting from the US involvment in Iran.
 The oil market is a global market and it is said that supply changes in one location can impact supply everywhere.
 In the 1970s, the US was a net importer of oil and was hit very hard by the OPEC embargo.
 Since then, they have managed to diversify their oil sources and have become a net exporter with the help of technological advancements in techniques such as fracking.
 With the distance in mind, I researched the impact of more recent oil shocks to see how the American oil market was impatced by global oil price fluctations.
 I am not trying to predict the price of oil, but merely tracking the impact that brent

-## Project Overview

 This project investigates the relationship between Brent crude oil prices and U.S. retail gasoline prices from 1987 to 2026.
-Drawing on frameworks from the St. Louis Fed, EIA, and IMF, it applies a consistent methodology across three geopolitical shocks — **2008 financial crisis**, **2022 Ukraine war**, and the **2026 Iran conflict** — to compare how each shock transmitted to the consumer pump price.
+Drawing on frameworks from the St. Louis Fed, EIA, and IMF, it applies a consistent methodology across three geopolitical shocks: 2008 financial crisis, 2022 Ukraine war, and the 2026 Iran conflict.
+It compares how each shock transmitted to the consumer pump price.

 A key focus is the **rockets and feathers** phenomenon: the well-documented asymmetry where pump prices rise faster when crude rises than they fall when crude drops.

----

-## Key Questions
+## Guiding Questions

 - How closely does U.S. retail gas track Brent crude over time?
 - What fraction of a crude price increase passes through to consumers (and how quickly)?
 - Do prices rise faster than they fall — and has this asymmetry changed across shocks?
 - How does the 2026 Iran shock compare in speed and magnitude to 2008 and 2022?

----

 ## Data Sources